The PWSA (NZ) is fundraising to support the research programme of The Foundation for Prader-Willi Research. www.fpwr.orgAuckland

 All funds raised through this page will go towards PWS research.
 If you would prefer to raise funds to support the services of the PWSA(NZ) to help those affected by PWS in New Zealand, please see our other page on Givealittle by clicking this link: https://givealittle.co.nz/org/pwsasupport

 More about us

-Aiming to enhance the lives of those with PWS by providing support to families, advocating for people with PWS and increasing public awareness and understanding.
-We provide resources and training courses for families, educators and residential carers, bring families together for support, and keep members informed of the latest developments in research.
+We aim to enhance the lives of those with PWS by providing support to families, advocating for people with PWS and increasing public awareness and understanding.
+We provide resources and training courses for families, educators and residential providers, and we bring families together for support.